maechen/Hacklytics2025/README.md

 Sports unite cultures, but complex and unfamiliar rules can intimidate newcomers.
 Events like the Super Bowl or Olympics mark a significant cultural moment for bonding and entertainment, especially in the United States.
 However, many individuals feel left out and burdensome to friends for constantly asking what’s going on in the game.
 To tackle this issue, Sportif-AI was created to provide Computer Vision and Generative AI-powered sports analysis to educate anyone about the rules of the game.

 ## What it does
 By training object detection models and using feature engineering, Sportif-AI detects gameplay events such as when ball possession shifts (ball passes and steals).
-This data is then fed into a fine-tuned GPT-2 model from Hugging Face to generate concise sports explanations that anybody can easily understand.
+This data is then fed into a OpenAI's GPT-4o mini API to generate concise sports explanations that anybody can easily understand.
 Thus, Sportif-AI can also provide contextualized insights into niche sports such as cricket or curling to help further our goal of transforming passive watching into active learning.
 > #### Key features:
 > * Multi-Object Tracking: Identifies players, referees, and balls using bounding boxes and trajectories.
 > * Spatiotemporal Analysis: Normalizes player/ball coordinates relative to field key points (penalty areas, corners).
-> * Contextualized LLM Commentary: Uses a fine-tuned GPT-2 model to explain events (“Player 10 passed backward to evade defenders – a common strategy to reset attacking momentum”).
+> * Contextualized LLM Commentary: Uses OpenAI's GPT-4o mini API to explain events (“Player 10 passed backward to evade defenders – a common strategy to reset attacking momentum”).
 > #### Tech Stack
 > * Dataset Curation: Kaggle, DFL Bundesliga clips (460 videos of 30 seconds).
 > * Computer Vision: YOLOv8x (player/ball detection), Homography (field key points detection), ByteTrack (multi-object tracking), Roboflow (dataset preprocessing).